yiisoft/view/docs/basic-functionality.md

 # Basic functionality

-The package provides a `Yiisoft\View\View` class with basic functionality for managing views, and a `Yiisoft\View\WebView` class with advanced functionality for use in a WEB environment.
+The package provides a `Yiisoft\View\View` class with basic functionality for managing views, and a `Yiisoft\View\WebView` class with advanced functionality for use in a web environment.
 This guide applies to both classes, but examples will be provided using the `Yiisoft\View\View`.
-For advanced examples with `Yiisoft\View\WebView` functionality, see the "[Use in the WEB environment](use-in-web-environment.md)" guide.
+For advanced examples with `Yiisoft\View\WebView` functionality, see the "[Use in the web environment](use-in-web-environment.md)" guide.

 To create a `Yiisoft\View\View` class, you must specify two mandatory parameters: